xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Logging.md

 Note that levels `debug` and `trace` will be very verbose.

-Some relevant log topics available in ArangoDB 3 are:
+Some relevant log topics available in AvocadoDB 3 are:

 - `agency`: information about the agency
 - `collector`: information about the WAL collector's state